DevTeam/Pure.DI/Pure.DI.UsageScenarios.Tests/README_TEMPLATE.md

 ### Autowiring with initialization

 Sometimes instances required some actions before you give them to use - some methods of initialization or fields which should be defined.
-You can solve these things easily.
+You can solve these things easily. :warning: But this approach is not recommended because it is a cause of hidden dependencies.

 ``` CSharp
 DI.Setup()